Applying rounding amounts when working with different currencies

 Possible actions:

-• Transfer the difference – on the Payment Journal Reconciliation, select Transfer Difference to Account.
+• Transfer the difference – in the Payment Reconciliation Journal, on the action bar, click Manual Application > Transfer Difference to Account.
 This creates an indented line below the original entry.

 • Review and adjust – modify the transaction or apply the difference manually to a specific ledger entry.